Omar Payne

-Omar Payne (born November 2, 2000) is an American professional basketball player for Peristeri in Greek Basketball League.
+Samuel Omar Payne (born November 2, 2000) is an American professional basketball player for Peristeri in Greek Basketball League.
 He played college basketball for the Florida Gators, Illinois Fighting Illini, Jacksonville Dolphins, and UCF Knights.

 Professional career

 Payne started his professional career in 2024 after signing with Finnish Korisliiga team Salon Vilpas for the 2024–25 season.
 They finished third in the league and won the bronze medal.

 In June 2025, Payne joined the Athens-based club Peristeri in the Greek Basketball League.